devilyouwei/QuickNode/README.md

 ## Example

-For example, you create a file named 'Test.js', and edit it with class 'Test', add a function in this class, like 'test'.
+For example, you create a file named 'Test.js', and edit it with class 'Test', add a function in this class, name 'test'.

+You want it return a JSON data type.

 ```js
 class Test {